web-auth/doc/pure-php/advanced-behaviours/attestation-and-metadata-statement.md

 ## Attestation Statement Support Manager

-There are few steps to acheive.
-First, you have to add support classes for all attestation statement types into your Attestation Metatdata Manager.
+There are a few steps to achieve.
+First, you have to add support classes for all attestation statement types into your Attestation Metadata Manager.

 {% hint style="warning" %}
 For 4.5.0, the `TPMAttestationStatementSupport` class accepts a PSR-20 clock as argument.
 This argument will be mandatory for 5.0.0.